hvkr15/AI-Music-Hub--One-place-For-All---Mini-Project/PROJECT_DOCUMENTATION.md

 ### Our Solution3.
 AI-powered song and lyrics generation in one interface

-**AI Music Hub** addresses these challenges through:4.
+**Dynamic Tune** addresses these challenges through:4.
 Seamless workflow: Discover → Create → Generate → Play

 1. **Massive Dataset**: 57,650 songs with full lyrics from Spotify